-From 1944 to 1948 film noir was one of the most popular form of films and this is indeed its golden age.
+From 1944 to 1948 film noir was one of the most popular forms of films and this is indeed its golden age.
 In most accounts, film noir is explicitly or implicitly regarded as a reflection of the various social and cultural upheavals experienced by the US in the 1940s.
-But as America entered the 1950s, the interest of the public once again shifted, postwar problems were elaborated and a new society came along.
+But as America entered the 1950s, the interest of the public once again shifted, postwar problems were elaborated, and a new society came along.

 By the mid-1950s noir had grounded to a halt.
 There were still a few notable struggles, with Touch of Evil (1958) considered by many the very last classic film noir produced (though many critics consider the film noir season ended by the early 1950s).

-In the moment critics started to discover film noir, film noir itself faded away.
+At the moment critics started to discover film noir, film noir itself faded away.
 It would be nearly twenty years before it would rise again.